ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 &handle to open object in examiner
 *r/*g/*m to wrap code in real/game/mapreal time threads

-If you want to overwrite instead of append text: dumplua(Presets.TechPreset,"w") If you want to dump functions as well: dumptable(Presets.TechPreset,nil,true) If you want to save the console text: Console>Write Logs (very helpful for examining an object)

 you can paste chunks of code in the console to test out (no -- comments allowed, since DA update merges pasted lines): local BuildingTemplates = BuildingTemplates for _,bld in pairs(BuildingTemplates) do
     local building = bld
     print(bld.id)
   end
-Or create an "AppData/ECM Scripts" folder and any .lua files will show up in the Console menu (-- comments are fine).
+Or create an "AppData/ECM Scripts" folder and any .lua files will show up in the Console menu.
 ```

 ##### Known issues
 ```